 All over social media, there is an increasing number of videos extolling 2023 as the year of embracing cringe.
 We’ve seen how clean girl, pristine living, and overly curated Instagram aesthetics have died a little death in favor of dystopian-core, "frazzled English woman," being delusional, and the celebrity cringe-chaos agents that are Julia Fox, The 1975’s Matty Healy, and Chicken Shop Date’s Amelia Dimoldenberg taking over our FYP.
 As the world burns and civilization as we know it crumbles, it seems we're over pretending that we’re chill, or laid-back, or that there aren’t things that we long for with every fiber of our being.
 If anything, the celebrity world is a prime example of how fortune favors the cringe.

-An epiphany I recently had as I was genuinely having the time of my life, two-stepping like a dad with a bad hip in London’s O2 Arena as I watched Matty Healy doing push-ups, chewing on a raw ribeye steak and smoking fake herbal cigarettes in the name of 'art': I had become immune to cringe.
-I couldn’t even summon an involuntary shudder.
-I mean, the guy seemed like he was having fun and deriving some genuine personal joy from being so authentically himself.
-The same thing happens whenever I see Austin Butler giving interviews, his accent now permanently trapped in the lilting Memphis chrysalis of 'Elvis voice' (despite him being a Disney star from California and having never sounded like that until literally three years ago).
-Last year, I would squirm.
+An epiphany I recently had: I had become immune to cringe.
+Whenever I see Austin Butler giving interviews, his accent now permanently trapped in the lilting Memphis chrysalis of 'Elvis voice' (despite him being a Disney star from California and having never sounded like that until literally three years ago) – last year, I would squirm.
 This year?
 The guy won a Golden Globe.
 If he wants to keep doing his funny little accent, he’s earned the bloody right.